Deepfake Media Generation and Detection in the Generative AI Era: A Survey and Outlook

-To this end, we conduct a comprehensive survey on the recent developments in deepfake media generation and detection.
+To this end, we conduct a comprehensive survey on the recent developments in deepfake media generation and detection, focusing on synthetic content designed to impersonate real individuals.
 We first define a set of deepfake categories, which are determined based on the procedure used to generate the deepfake content.
 We identify both domain-agnostic and domain-specific deepfake types, and explain what kind of deepfake media belongs to each category.
-We next build a taxonomy of deepfake generation and detection methods, which creates a multi-perspective hierarchical categorization based on the considered media types, the employed architectures and the targeted tasks.
-As shown in Figure \ref{fig_taxonomy}, we first divide contributions by task, into generation and detection.
+We next build taxonomies of deepfake generation and detection methods, which create multi-perspective hierarchical categorizations based on the considered media types, the employed architectures and the targeted tasks.
+As per Figures A1 and A2 (in supplementary), we first divide contributions by task, into generation and detection.
 For each task, we identify the employed architectures.
-For deepfake generation, we find that the most popular architectures are Generative Adversarial Networks (GANs) \cite{Natsume-SIGGRAPH-2018, nirkin-ICCV-2019, skorokhodov-CVPR-2022, oorloff-ICCV-2023, Liu-CVPR-2023, Bounareli-ICCV-2023} and denoising diffusion models \cite{Papantoniou-ECCV-2024, Zhao-CVPR-2023, Liu-CVPR-2024, Kim-ArXiv-2024, Wang-CVPR-2024, Xu-ArXiv-2024a, Stypulkowski-WACV-2024}.
+For deepfake generation, we find that the most popular methods are based on Generative Adversarial Networks (GANs) \cite{Natsume-SIGGRAPH-2018, nirkin-ICCV-2019, skorokhodov-CVPR-2022, oorloff-ICCV-2023, Liu-CVPR-2023, Bounareli-ICCV-2023}, denoising diffusion models \cite{Papantoniou-ECCV-2024, Zhao-CVPR-2023, Liu-CVPR-2024, Kim-ArXiv-2024, Wang-CVPR-2024, Xu-ArXiv-2024a, Stypulkowski-WACV-2024}, transformers~\cite{Jang-CVPR-2024, Cheng-SIGGRAPH-2022, Wang-AAAI-2022, Ling-JSTSP-2023, Zhao-CVPR-2025}, Gaussian splatting~\cite{Wang-TVCG-2025, Cho-MM-2024, Li-CVPR-2025} or NeRF~\cite{Peng-CVPR-2024a, Ye-ArXiv-2023}.
 To detect deepfakes, the majority of methods are based on convolutional neural networks (CNNs) \cite{Zhou-ICCV-2021, Cozzolino-CVPR-2023, Shiohara-CVPR-2022, Dong-CVPR-2023}, transformers \cite{Wang-ICMR-2022, Dong-CVPR-2022, cai-CVPR-2023}, or hybrid architectures that combine CNNs either with transformers \cite{zheng-ICCV-2021, choi-CVPR-2024, Shao-ECCV-2022} or recurrent neural networks (RNNs) \cite{guera-AVSS-2018, Liu-WACV-2023}.
 For each type of architecture, we further divide the contributions with respect to the media types: image, video, audio or multimodal (audio-visual).
-Next, we present the main contributions in each category of articles included in the taxonomy.
-We further review existing datasets for deepfake detection in image, video and audio.
-We then aggregate the reported performance levels of deepfake detectors on the most popular datasets, thus facilitating a direct comparison of existing methods.
-In addition, we introduce a benchmark to test the generalization capacity of deepfake detectors to out-of-distribution content.
-Interestingly, we find that state-of-the-art deepfake detectors showcase poor generalization to realistic deepfakes generated by newer and more powerful generative models.
-Finally, we identify research gaps in current literature, proposing a series of future work directions that can lead to the development of better frameworks to detect deepfake media.